redajs/cli/README.md

 # Template Generator
 Whenever you have to create a project in any language, you often waste time creating the code base.
-Yurd has some code base templates to install to get started and programming right away without wasting time creating the code base
+Redajs has some code base templates to install to get started and programming right away without wasting time creating the code base
 (installs with npm but also uses other languages)

 ```bash